ericprd/catamyst-bootcamp/README.md

 # Hello

-this is just demo, let's record it in git.
+This is just demo, let's record it in git.

 ## This is header 2

-source folder containt:
+Source folder contains:

-- index.html
+- `index.html`
-- style.css
+- `style.css`